-Hiding the admin area with one Pluginis only advisable if you can use it without major performance or functionality losses - as a nice to have.
-Extra for this a big one Pluginlike iThemes Security or Wordfenceto install, I would not recommend.
+Hiding the admin area with a Plugin is therefore only advisable if you can use it without major performance or functional losses - as a kind of nice to have.
+To install a big Plugin like iThemes Security or Wordfence just for that, I wouldn't recommend.

-Here instead are some slimmer alternatives to hide your admin area:
+Instead, here are a few sleeker alternatives to hide your admin area:

-This free one Plugindoes exactly a Thing: It changes the two URLs /wp-admin and /wp-login.php to addresses you specify.
-This adds a hurdle for hackers and makes yours site a little more secure.
-With over 400,000 active installations and an average rating of 4.9 stars (with over 1,100 ratings!), this Pluginhas been proven in practice.
+This free Plugin does exactly one thing: It changes the two URLs /wp-admin and /wp-login.php to addresses you specify.
+This adds a hurdle for hackers and makes your site a bit more secure.
+With over 400,000 active installations and an average rating of 4.9 stars (with over 1,100 reviews!), Plugin has proven itself in practice.

-The Plugin is, despite some additional features, one of the leaner ones on the market and allows you to specify a custom URL for /wp-admin and /wp-login.php.
-If you try to sites call them both, you will end up on your home page instead.
-40,000 users have this Plugin currently installed, the average ranking is 3.8 stars.
-A paid upgrade activates some additional features like a login attempt counter.
+The Plugin is, despite some additional features, one of the slimmer ones on the market and allows you to specify a custom URL for /wp-admin and /wp-login.php.
+Anyone trying to access either sites will land on your home page instead.
+40,000 users currently have this Plugin installed, and the average ranking is 3.8 stars.
+A paid upgrade unlocks some additional features like a login attempt counter.

-This Plugin hides /wp-login.php among others and displays a 404 error message instead.
-But it can do a lot more - that's why it's worth a thorough examination of the tool.
-The rating is currently 4.9 stars and there are about 100,000 active users.
-The Plugin is free.
+Among other things, this Plugin hides /wp-login.php and displays a 404 error message instead.
+However, it can do much more - so it's worth taking a detailed look at the tool.
+The rating is currently 4.9 stars and there are around 100,000 active users.
+The Plugin is free of charge.

-This free one plugin hides the fact that your website is WordPress running.
-Whether this makes sense in principle, remains to be seen (with a tool like BuiltWith can be brought to light quickly), but at the same time changes the URLs /wp-admin and /wp-login.php to any other URL.
-Over 50,000 webmasters Plugincurrently use this, the average rating is 4.3 stars.
+This free Plugin hides the fact that your website runs with WordPress .
+Whether or not this makes sense in principle remains to be seen (with a tool like BuiltWith, this can be quickly brought to light again), but at the same time changes the URLs /wp-admin and /wp-login.php to any other URL.
+Over 50,000 webmasters currently use Plugin , the average rating is 4.3 stars.

-If you want to hide the fact that your site is WordPress installation, then you can do this via some of the ones just listed plugins.
-Or you can go directly to the .htaccess file.
-It is one of the most important files of WordPress installations that run on Apache servers (Attention: RAIDBOXES- do notsites run on Apache servers, so the .htaccess has no influence on the web server) In the .htaccess is defined, for example, which files and directories are site visible to you and who has access to what.
+If you want to hide the fact that your site is a WordPress installation, then you can do this via some of the Plugins files just listed.
+Or you can directly tamper with the .htaccess file.
+It is one of the most important files of WordPress installations running on Apache servers (note: RAIDBOXES-sites do not run on Apache servers, so the .htaccess has no influence on the web server).
+The .htaccess defines, for example, which files and directories of your site are visible and who has access to what.

-With small changes in this file you can give your website an extra layer of security.
+With small changes in this file, you can give your website an extra layer of security.
 Specifically, you add individual code snippets that restrict access to wp-config.php or block certain IPs.
-I recommend that before any changes are made, you make sure you have a Backup of this file - should something go wrong, you can then quickly and easily return to the original state.
-And with .htaccess, even a small bug in the code can be enough to paralyze yourssite .
+I recommend that you always make a backup of this file before making any changes - if something goes wrong, you can then quickly and easily revert to the original state.
+And with .htaccess, even a small error in the code can be enough to cripple your site .

 With a .htaccess you can protect every directory - in this case you want to protect the admin area.
 Therefore you upload a new .htaccess in the directory wp-admin.
 If you instead specify in the root directory of WordPress that directory that only certain IPs have access, you will exclude all others from your whole site directory instead of just the admin area.

 In the .htaccess of the admin directory you now have the possibility to block specific IPs from accessing this directory.
-If you are using a static IP yourself, it is recommended to exclude all IPs except your own.
-So only you have access to the admin area.
+If you use a static IP yourself, it is recommended to exclude all IPs except your own.
+This way only you will have access to the admin area.

-By the way, you can do the same to exclude IPs from the site wp-login.php.
-Unauthorized IPs can be redirected to a 404site (or another one of site your choice) and won't be able to access the login screen.
+By the way, you can do the same to exclude IPs from site wp-login.php.
+Unauthorized IPs can, for example, be redirected to a 404-site (or another site of your choice) and no longer reach the login screen.
 This can be done by inserting the appropriate code.

-- At WordPress Codex is described how you can protect individual directories of your WordPress installation
+- The WordPress codex describes how you can protect individual directories of your WordPress installation.

-- The colleagues of WP-Beginner Show in detail how to protect the WP-Admin via the .htaccess
+- The colleagues of WP-Beginner show you in detail how to protect the WP-Admin via .htaccess

-- The plugin producer wpmudev shows in a comprehensive guidehow you can use the .htaccess to protect your sites
+- The plugin maker wpmudev shows in a comprehensive guide how you can use the .htaccess to protect your sites

 Another and very often used possibility to protect the admin area with .htaccess is to create an additional HTTP authentication.
 The server then already requires appropriate access data to get to your WordPress login page.

-This means a little more effort for you to log in, but many attackers will throw in the towel at this point.
-Brute Force attacks are thus blocked before they have even begun.
-However, even this protection is not completely foolproof, since many attacks are carried out via the XMLrpc interface run.
-This interface, implemented by default, allows hackers to perform DDoS and Brute Force attacks run.
+This means a little more effort for you when logging in, but many attackers throw in the towel at this point.
+Brute Force Attacks are blocked before they have even begun.
+However, even this protection is not completely foolproof, as many attacks run through the XMLrpc interface.
+Hackers can run DDoS and Brute Force attacks through this interface, which is implemented by default.
 The attacks are similar to those on the wp-admin-site , but here hundreds of combinations of logins and passwords can be requested simultaneously.
-Therefore it must be said at this point that the more sensible protection is not an additional login, but a two-factor authentication
+Therefore, it must be said at this point that the more sensible protection is not an additional login, but a two-factor authentication.

-But to add an additional password protection you need another file besides the .htaccess, the so called .htpasswd.
+However, in order to implement additional password protection, you need another file in addition to the .htaccess, namely the so-called .htpasswd.
 It contains the access data you need for authentication.
-To create them, you can appropriate online tools use.
-They encrypt your desired password (for example Günterdergrosse86) according to the MD5 format (Günterdergrosse86 looks like this: $apr1$R71r9bVr$6S99bG1Z9R9yYHXcOCG6m/).
-MD5 is one of the five password formats the Apache server can work with.
-But in the end you only have to remember the unencrypted password - the server will do the rest automatically.
+To create it, you can use appropriate online tools.
+They encrypt your desired password (for example Günterdergroße86) according to the MD5 format (Günterdergroße86 then looks like this: $apr1$R71r9bVr$6S99bG1Z9R9yYHXcOCG6m/).
+MD5 is one of the five password formats that the Apache server can work with.
+In the end, however, you only need to remember the unencrypted password - the server takes care of the rest automatically.

 The .htpasswd created in this way is put on the same level as the .htaccess, usually the top level of the WordPress directory.

-In the .htaccess you now define that the HTTP authentication should take place when accessing wp-login.php and create a link to the .htpasswd via a code snippet.
-This allows the server to access the previously defined access data in the other file.
-How this is done, for example here .
+In the .htaccess you now define that HTTP authentication should take place when accessing wp-login.php and create a link to the .htpasswd via a code snippet.
+This way the server can access the previously specified credentials in the other file.
+How this works is explained here, for example.

-The .htaccess then specifies that authorization is required to access /wp-login.php and where the server can find the corresponding access data (namely in the .htpasswd).
-In addition, you're blocking access to the .htaccess, .htpasswd and wp-config.php files to ensure that no one but you can reconfigure your installation.
+The .htaccess then specifies that authorization is required to access /wp-login.php, and where the server will find the appropriate credentials (namely in the .htpasswd).
+In addition, you prohibit access to the .htaccess, the .htpasswd and wp-config.php to ensure that no one but you can reconfigure your installation.

-Does everything seem rather complicated?
+Does it all seem rather cumbersome?
 It is.
-Furthermore, it can happen that this additional password protection will Compatibility of plugins impaired.
-That's why I would always recommend a two-factor authentication.
-This is quickly set Pluginup via a and also offers even more protection against unauthorized intrusion.
-Because the authentication codes are transmitted via an external system.
+Moreover, this additional password protection may compromise the compatibility of Plugins .
+That's why I would always recommend two-factor authentication.
+This is quickly set up via Plugin and also provides even more protection against unauthorized intrusion.
+This is because the authentication codes are transmitted via an external system.

-As a separate security measure, hiding the WP-Admin is negligible anyway.
-In principle, the following also applies: No pugin replaces a strong password and the knowledge of the most important security WordPress holes.
-And every new plugin carries the risk of introducing security flaws in the code.
+As a security measure of its own, hiding the WP admin is negligibly effective anyway.
+In principle, the following also applies: No Plugin replaces a strong password and the knowledge of the most important WordPress security vulnerabilities.
+And every new Plugin carries the risk of bringing security vulnerabilities in the code.
 It is therefore important to carefully consider which and how many you install.

 There is never a 100% protection for any website.
 In our opinion, hiding the wp-admin section does not really bring more security.
 But it can contribute enormously to the feeling of security.
 Especially if you work on behalf of a customer, you should not underestimate the power of customer perception.
 However, it is by no means sufficient as a single or central security measure.
 However, if the changed URL is designed as one of many layers of your security system, it may well complement your security concept.